-Vote 2024: The Top Disinformation Attacks Disrupting Global Elections
+Vote 2024: The Top Narrative Attacks Disrupting Global Elections

 By Emily Kohlman and Dan Patterson

-AI-powered narrative attacks—disinformation, deepfakes, bot swarms, and false information—shaped elections globally, undermining trust and disrupting democratic processes in 60+ nations.
+AI-powered narrative attacks, deepfakes, bot swarms, and false information—shaped elections globally, undermining trust and disrupting democratic processes in 60+ nations.

 With over half the world’s population in over 60 countries voting in national elections, 2024 is a historic election year.
 From the UK to Bangladesh to Pakistan and the United States, Blackbird.AI’s RAV3N Narrative Intelligence team’s work during this election cycle involved an in-depth analysis of how narrative manipulation impacts voting integrity and public trust.

 Our team, leveraging our AI-based Narrative Intelligence Platform Constellation, analyzed millions of election-related posts across social media, messaging apps, the dark web, and news media.
-Notably, our research reveals that disparate groups of agenda-driven actors and nation states worldwide are adopting similar AI-enabled disinformation tactics, indicating that emerging technology enables, enhances, and amplifies disinformation targeting voters.
-Moreover, narrative manipulation and disinformation tactics aiming to influence elections are increasingly sophisticated, leveraging a blend of social media posts, deepfakes, bots, state media stories, and targeted misinformation to influence voters and enhance social divisions.
+Notably, our research reveals that disparate groups of agenda-driven actors and nation states worldwide are adopting similar AI-enabled narrative attack tactics, indicating that emerging technology enables, enhances, and amplifies narrative attacks targeting voters.
+Moreover, narrative manipulation and narrative attack tactics aiming to influence elections are increasingly sophisticated, leveraging a blend of social media posts, deepfakes, bots, state media stories, and targeted misinformation to influence voters and enhance social divisions.

 LEARN MORE: What Is Narrative Intelligence?

-These are the top disinformation techniques used to disrupt worldwide elections:
+These are the top narrative attack techniques used to disrupt worldwide elections:

 1. Narrative Attacks